BiElisa/Sensitivit_Analysis_Postprocessing/README.md

       * `edgecolor` (optional) → Color of the bars' edges.
 If not provided, black is used.
       * `xlim` (optional) → Extremes for the x-axis; usage: `(a,b)`.
 If not provided, the limits depend on the variable values.
       * `xticks` and `xticklabels` (optionals) → Print only specific values on the x axis; usage: `[-1,0,0.5,1]`.
 Possibly, associate them with different labels; example: `[A,B,C,D]`.
-    * `bins` → N umber of bins for the hinstograms.
+    * `bins` → Number of bins for the histograms.
 Default: 30.
     * `fig_num` → Figure number, used to autogenerate the name to save the plot if that is not defined by the user.
 Default: None.
     * `save_name` → Filename (without extension) for saving plot.
 If not present, it is auto-generated (using `fig_num` if present).
     * `save_dir` → Folder to save plots.
 Default: `plot_histograms`.